axodotdev/cargo-dist/book/src/config.md

 Allows you to specify whether cargo-dist should auto-include README, (UN)LICENSE, and CHANGELOG/RELEASES files in [executable-zips][].
 Defaults to true.

+### windows-archive

+Example: `windows-archive = ".tar.gz"`

+Allows you to specify the file format to use for [executable-zips][] that target windows.
+The default is ".zip".
+Supported values:

+* ".zip"
+* ".tar.gz"
+* ".tar.xz"
+* ".tar.zstd"

+See also unix-archive below.

+### unix-archive

+Example: `unix-archive = ".tar.gz"`

+Allows you to specify the file format to use for [executable-zips][] that target not-windows.
+The default is ".tar.xz".
+See "windows-archive" above for a complete list of supported values.

 ### dist

 Example: `dist = false`